Tell us a little about yourself (kids, married, job)?

 What is your bucket list event?

-What is the funniest thing to happen to you during a run?
+What is the funniest thing to happen to you during a race?